reinhurd/yii_wallet_app/README.md

 ###RoadMap
 ~~1.
 Make reset method to clear wallet and set new param~~

 2. More funds fields

 3. Make Services in controller

 ~~4.
 Automatically count available money for day~~

 5. More user friendly interface in bot

 6. Delete trash files from Yii template

 7. Menu on the main page

 8. Rename wallet to dayWallets

 ###Wishes

-1. Dynamically set funds fields for wallet model
+1. Dynamically set funds fields for wallet model - store funds as json?

 2. Email notifications

 3. More financial magic?